CodeGrade/orca/docs/orca_data_definitions.md

 # Data Definitions - Orca/Grading VMs

-This document explores the shape of data passed between various points in the Orca workflow, where JSON objects are passed:
+This document explores the shape of data exchanged between various points in the Orca workflow, where JSON objects are passed:

 1. From Bottlenose to the Orca Web Server
 2. From the Orca Web Server to the Redis Grading Queue